Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 5. Enter into sd-mux project directory and reproduce the following steps to build project:
-    * open directory in terminal.
+    * open directory in terminal
     * create 'build' directory by the following command:
+        ```
+        mkdir build
+        ```
     * enter into 'build' directory by the following command:
+        ```
+        cd build
+        ```
     * run the following commands one by one:
         ```
         cmake ..
         make
         ```

-6. In the above-described directory run the following command to binary:
+6. In the above-described directory run the following command to build binary:
     ```
     sudo make install
     ```
-    Note, that the above-described command installs binary into '/usr/local/bin' (the default one) directory.
-If you want to install files into  a different directory then add an argument to cmakecommand: 'cmake -DCMAKE_INSTALL_PREFIX=/usr ..'.
+    Note, that the above-described command installs binary into '/usr/local/bin'.
+    If you want to install files in directory rather than the default one add an argument to cmake command:
+    ```
+    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
+    ```
     Then it is obligatory to run again the following commands:
     ```
     make